Explore our nation's historical legacy by accessing the Smithsonian's vast, rich, and varied archival collections.

 Discover archival collections related by topic and/or by names of persons, families, businesses, and organizations regardless of where the collection lives within the incredibly vast resources of the Smithsonian.

 Explore digital content from archival collections, such as letters, manuscripts, diaries and journals, ledgers and stock books, photographs, scrapbooks, sketchbooks and drawings, technical drawings and blueprints, field notebooks, log books, rare printed materials, sound recordings, videos, and much more.

 Connect with an archivist to learn more about and gain access to the physical materials.

 Archival finding aids, also sometimes called collection guides, are the key to unlocking information in SOVA.
 Each unique archival collection has a finding aid that provides the user with varying levels of descriptive detail about the collection, such as creator, biographical or historical note, content, subjects, names, forms of materials, how the collection is arranged, the context in which the collection was created, related collections in individual repositories and across the Smithsonian, provenance, where the collection is housed, and how to access the collection.
 Digitized content from each collection is also accessed via links provided in the collection's finding aid.

 Finding aids are essential research and discovery tools that will help you understand the content and context of an individual collection and whether that collection will satisfy your research needs.

-National Air & Space Museum Technical Reference Files: Equipment
+National Air & Space Museum Technical Reference Files: Safety

 The Technical Reference Files comprise an artificial collection that currently contains 1,900 cubic feet of aviation and space related materials, organized in 22 subject series.
 File materials include photographs, press releases, clippings, correspondence, reports, and brochures, on individuals, organizations, events, and objects.